tionis/jeff/README.md

 ```

 This script will strip the prefix from all choices and prepend it back to the
 result.
-If you save it in `/home/user/bin/jff/code.janet` file, you can use it with:
+If you save it in `/home/user/bin/jeff/code.janet` file, you can use it with:

 ```
 #!/bin/sh

 lr -1 -o A -A -t type=d  ~/Code/* ~/Code/*/* ~/Code/*/* ~/Code/*/*/* | \
-  jff -r 'sess:> ' -p ~/bin/jff/code.janet | \
+  jeff -r 'sess:> ' -p ~/bin/jeff/code.janet | \
   xe swaymsg exec -- alacritty --working-directory {}
 ```